 The handle’s safety catch is unusual: you flick a plastic lever on the left to the side, then close the two handles together to make it move.
 It’s ergonomic enough to push but the safety catch doesn’t come as naturally as pushing a button.

 The grassbox is good: it’s easy to lift and empty one-handed.
 But design-wise, a major niggle is that there’s a thin wire that gets easily caught where the mower handle folds.
 No matter how you reroute the cable guides, it’s too exposed.

 Under the bonnet is much like the Stihl.
 Press a button to see how much battery life is left.
-Turn the removeable Security Key for power.
-Flick the savE button to save energy and extend battery life.
+Turn the removable Security Key for power.
+Flick the save button to save energy and extend battery life.

 At 88dB rated, it’s pretty quiet and lacks the whiney sound that plagues some smaller mowers.
 It’s comfortable to push and feels very light and manoeuvrable.
 It mows well, even on longer grass, but it only mows up to 7cm away from a brick edge.

-An affordable mower and the lightest on test.
+An affordable model and the lightest in our best lawn mower test.
 The Bosch’s biggest selling point isn’t its mowing performance, it’s its versatile battery system.
 The same 18V batteries work across all Power for All machines, an alliance of home and garden brands, including power tools and vacuum cleaners as well as garden tools.
 This saves money and materials, because you can buy some of your tools battery-free.

 The mower comes with a 4Ah battery which mows up to 200m² but you can also buy higher capacity 5Ah (250m²) and 6Ah (300m²) batteries for it.
 It has three cutting heights (30-60mm) and, thanks to a special leaf collect blade, the top height setting can also be used to collect and shred autumn leaves from the lawn.